-Although all the uses and applications of NG911 are not yet known, it is clear that this more robust, mobile- and digitally-adapted system will revolutionize how the public can communicate in emergencies, by allowing them to share texts, videos, audio recordings, and pictures.
-Increasingly, NG911 will also be able interface with the myriad of smart sensors and devices, including wearables, alarms, building sensors, car computers, home monitoring systems, etc. In turn, this richer and potentially real-time information can be shared with first responders through the FirstNet network, a critical improvement which will help them to be better informed and operate more safely.

-With NG911 in planning stages nationwide, it is up to local and state leaders, legislators, and community groups to ensure NG911 projects have appropriate support and resources to make these important, lifesaving technology upgrades to better serve the public in emergencies and protect first responders.
+Although all the uses and applications of NG911 are not yet known, it is clear that this more robust, mobile- and digitally-adapted system will revolutionize how the public can communicate in emergencies, by allowing them to share texts, videos, audio recordings, and pictures with call-takers and dispatchers.
+Increasingly, NG911 will also be able to interface with the myriad of smart sensors and devices, including wearables, alarms, building sensors, car computers, home monitoring systems, stages nationwide, it is up to local and state leaders, legislators, and community groups to ensure NG911 projects have appropriate support and resources to make these important, lifesaving technology upgrades to better serve the public in emergencies and protect first responders.